wp-plugins/leaguemanager/readme.txt

 Tags: sport, sport league, sidebar, widget, post Requires at least: 2.3
 Tested up to: 2.5
-Stable tag: 1.1
+Stable tag: 1.2

 Plugin to manage and present Sports Leagues

 == Description ==

 This Plugin is designed to manage sports leagues and display them on your blog.

-It implements a lot of features:
+*Features*

 * add as many leagues as you want to
 * standings table structure is controlled via the admin interface